YINZihua/YINZihua-Image_mining_deep_learning_LAB/README.md

 After well open the file, it is prefered to display the file in Colab, of which the link **"Open in Colab"** is shown at the top of the file.

-**The best scoring result among all experiences is 68,79% on the test dataset, obtained with training configuration : "batch_size=16, n_epochs=20, learning_rate=0.0005" on a double layer machine**
+**The best scoring result among all experiences is 68,79% on the test dataset, obtained with training configuration : "batch_size=16, n_epochs=20, learning_rate=0.0005" on the machine 'double convolution layer #2'**